jgarc172/web-concepts/lessons/01_HTML/3_solution.md

 **transfer**:

-    The contents of the file simple.html, the <body> element was copied to the browser's window
+    The contents of the file simple.html, the <body> element, was copied to the browser's window